Who can register

 Benefits of registering as disabled

 Local concessions may be available, for example in libraries, theatres, education and training and other social outlets.
 All concessions are discretionary and may vary.

 You do not need to be registered to be able to reclaim VAT on goods directly related to your disability.
 Find out what you can buy without paying VAT.

 How to register

-To register as disabled, or if your card has expired, or you need a replacement card:
+To register as disabled* or to obtain a replacement card:

 * See section above for registration with sight impairment.